kulame/tock/doc/reference/trd-syscalls.md

 | 13    | NOACK       | The packet transmission was sent but not acknowledged.                                  |
 | 1024  | BADRVAL     | The variant of the return value did not match what the system call should return.       |

 Values in the range 1-1023 reflect kernel return value error codes.
-Kernel error codes not specified above are currently reserved.
-TRDs MAY specify reserved kernel error codes, but MUST NOT specify kernel error codes greater than 1023.
+Kernel error codes not specified above are reserved.
+TRDs MAY specify additional kernel error codes from these reserved values, but MUST NOT specify kernel error codes greater than 1023.
 The Tock kernel MUST NOT return an error code unless the error code is specified in a TRD.

 Values greater than 1023 are reserved for userspace library use.
 Value 1024 (BADRVAL) is for when a system call returns a different failure or success variant than the userspace library expects.

 4 System Call API
 =================================

 Tock has 7 classes or types of system calls.
 When a system call is invoked, the class is encoded as the Syscall Class ID.
-Some system call classes are implemented by the core kernel and so always have the same operations.
-Others are implemented by peripheral syscall drivers and so the set of valid operations depends on what peripherals the platform has and which have drivers installed in the kernel.
+Some system call classes are implemented by the core kernel and so the supported calls are the same across kernels.
+Others are implemented by system call drivers, which can be added and removed in different kernel builds.
+The full set of valid system calls a kernel supports therefore depends on what system call drivers are installed in it.

 The 6 classes are: